 Soil samples suspected of containing free-phase NAPL (based on field observations) will be field screened using a hydrophobic dye (OIL-IN-SOILTM test kit).
-All observations made during NAPL screening and results of any NAPL screening tests conducted will be recorded in a field notebook.
+Observations during NAPL screening and results of any NAPL screening tests conducted will be recorded in a field notebook.
 A photographic record will also be maintained.